Michael Thompson Freed After 24 Years In Prison For Marijuana Sale, Now Crowdfunded Campaign Buys Him A Home

 “The sentence imposed on Mr. Thompson is the product of a different time in Michigan legal history,” Attorney Dana Nessel wrote in a letter to Gov. Gretchen Whitmer.
 “And it is a time that has passed.”

-Whitmer announced in December that he and three other people imprisoned for nonviolent offenses were granted clemency, and Thompson walked out of prison at 4 a.m. on Thursday a free man.
+Whitmer announced in December that Thompson and three other people imprisoned for nonviolent offenses were granted clemency, and he walked out of prison at 4 a.m. on Thursday a free man.

-As the fundraiser noted, Thompson had his sentence commuted rather than receiving a pardon, which meant that his conviction remained in place but with a lesser punishment.
+As the fundraiser noted, Thompson had his sentence commuted rather instead of him receiving a pardon, which meant that his conviction remained in place but with a lesser punishment.
 That made his transition more difficult, as individuals with past drug or felony convictions were usually ineligible for public housing.

 Michael Thompson had 24 years of his life stolen from him for selling weed.